 Assessment

-Opportunities for you to gain feedback on your developing understandings and knowledge and your musical, supervisory and critical evaluation skills will be embedded throughout the module, e.g., in group seminars, discussions and small group activities.
+You will have opportunities to gain feedback on your developing understanding and knowledge, and your musical, supervisory and critical evaluation skills will be embedded throughout the module, e.g. in group seminars, discussions and small group activities.

 Campus